About the ACLU's Project on Speech, Privacy, and Technology

 PGP: BE3EC9CA2E108FCD27ABA1A5DB0F8EF4AAE88E7D PGP Key

-Esha Bhandari is a staff attorney with the ACLU's Speech, Privacy, and Technology Project, where she works on litigation and advocacy to protect freedom of expression and privacy rights in the digital age.
+Esha Bhandari is a deputy project director of the ACLU's Speech, Privacy, and Technology Project, where she works on litigation and advocacy to protect freedom of expression and privacy rights in the digital age.
 She also focuses on the impact of big data and artificial intelligence on civil liberties.
 She has litigated cases including Sandvig v.
 Sessions, a First Amendment challenge to the Computer Fraud and Abuse Act on behalf of researchers who test for housing and employment discrimination online, and Alasaad v.
 Nielsen, a challenge to suspicionless electronic device searches at the U.S. border.
 Esha was previously an Equal Justice Works fellow with the ACLU Immigrants’ Rights Project, where she was involved in litigating cases concerning a right to counsel in immigration proceedings and immigration detainer policies.
 Esha is a graduate of McGill University, the Columbia University Graduate School of Journalism, and Columbia Law School, and served as a law clerk to the Hon.
 Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.

 Vera Eidelman is a staff attorney with the ACLU’s Speech, Privacy, and Technology Project, where she focuses on litigation and advocacy to protect free speech online; the right to protest; and public access to secret algorithms used in criminal trials.
 Vera was previously a William J. Brennan fellow with the Speech, Privacy & Technology Project.
 Vera is a graduate of Stanford University and Yale Law School.
 During law school, she worked in Yale’s Media Freedom and Information Access Clinic and interned with the Electronic Frontier Foundation.
 Before joining SPT, she served as a law clerk to the Hon.
 Beth Labson Freeman of the U.S. District Court for the Northern District of California.